Soldier Boy: Promotional material

-Soldier Boy is mentioned and pictured throughout the 2020–2021 promotional web series Seven on 7 with Cameron Coleman, with the last film he had starred in, 1983's Red River, being released to Vought's new "Vought+" streaming service, while the The Boys Presents: Diabolical first season finale "One Plus One Equals Two" mentions Homelander to be the first Supe since Soldier Boy to hold the same level of "caliber" as him in the public eye; Eric Kripke additionally expressed interest in a future episode of Diabolical set in the comic series' continuity, like "I'm Your Pusher", adapting Soldier Boy III's and Homelander's sexual relationship, which was not adapted to the live-action series' different Soldier Boy I, with Ackles potentially also voicing the younger character.
+Soldier Boy is mentioned and pictured throughout the 2020–2021 promotional web series Seven on 7 with Cameron Coleman, with the last film he had starred in, 1983's Red River, being released to Vought's new "Vought+" streaming service, while The Boys Presents: Diabolical first season finale "One Plus One Equals Two" mentions Homelander to be the first Supe since Soldier Boy to hold the same level of "caliber" as him in the public eye; Eric Kripke additionally expressed interest in a future episode of Diabolical set in the comic series' continuity, like "I'm Your Pusher", adapting Soldier Boy III's and Homelander's sexual relationship, which was not adapted to the live-action series' different Soldier Boy I, with Ackles potentially also voicing the younger character.

-To promote the character's appearances in the third season of The Boys, Jensen Ackles appeared in several videos depicting Soldier Boy's in-universe promotional campaigns for Vought and the United States government in the 1980s, in particular recording several anti-drug PSAs and serenading the dancers of Solid Gold with a spoken-word rendition of Blondie's "Rapture".
+To promote the character's appearances in the third season of The Boys, Jensen Ackles appeared in several videos depicting Soldier Boy's in-universe promotional campaigns for Vought and the United States government in the 1980s, in particular recording several anti-drug PSAs and serenading the dancers of Solid Gold with a rendition of Blondie's "Rapture".
 Following the airing of this cover, Ackles additionally expressed interest in recording a potential album of similar cover works, tentatively entitled "Soldier Boy Sings The Hits".